 It’s Saturday morning, the church is free, the organ is free, and most importantly you have a spare half an hour whilst Mrs stmarysorganist takes the children into town.
 Just enough time to get to grips with that bit you always mess up in the G minor Fugue.
 (You know the bit where all fingers, thumbs, toes, ankles, legs and arms are spinning in opposite directions?)
 Your whole body is relying on your gluteus maximus doing a job it wasn’t designed for.

-The church is open to the public – what could possibly go wrong?
+The church is however open to the public – but what could possibly go wrong?

 Pom diddle-diddle-dee Pom diddle-diddle-dee doodle dum dum dum Pom diddle-diddle-dee doodle dum dum dum…

 “Practicing are you?”

 “Yes – are you visiting?” (said in a ‘charming-organist-of-church-not-wanting-to-offend-anyone’ kind of way).

 “Yes – we’ve never been to this church before.
 You know, it’s so nice to come into a church and hear the organ being played.
 I’m Ernest Lee-Blathering and this is my wife, Constance.
 That piece sounds difficult – having some trouble are you?”

 “Well yes.
 It’s Bach’s G minor Fugue – a magnificent piece, but very tricky and needs a lot of pract..”

 “..Ah well, we’ve got a FANTASTIC organist at our church..”

 “Oh really, and where’s that?” (feigning interest and keeping calm)